 Snacks and Street Food in Japan

 In the second image we have a kind of corn chips covered with a layer of chocolate (I don't remember the name).
 Followed by a pie and some donuts.
-In the second row we have seasoned konage karaage and then some sweets from the Mr.Donuts store.
+In the second line we have karaage of seasoned konbini and then some sweets from the Mr.Donuts store.

-We spent a night going in 3 Izakaya, interesting that they serve the drink in a kind of glass that is inside another square wooden cup, thus filling both glasses.
+We spent a night going in 3 Izakaya, interesting that they serve the drink in a kind of glass that is inside another square wooden glass, thus filling both glasses.
 It was a very fun and expensive night.